soosho/Tenzura/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/ravend`
+Binary:              `/usr/bin/tenzurad`
 Configuration file:  `/etc/tenzura/tenzura.conf`
-Data directory:      `/var/lib/ravend`
+Data directory:      `/var/lib/tenzurad`
-PID file:            `/var/run/ravend/ravend.pid` (OpenRC and Upstart) or `/var/lib/ravend/ravend.pid` (systemd)
+PID file:            `/var/run/tenzurad/tenzurad.pid` (OpenRC and Upstart) or `/var/lib/tenzurad/tenzurad.pid` (systemd)
-Lock file:           `/var/lock/subsys/ravend` (CentOS)
+Lock file:           `/var/lock/subsys/tenzurad` (CentOS)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the tenzura user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the tenzura user and group.
-Access to tenzura-cli and other ravend rpc clients can then be controlled by group membership.
+Access to tenzura-cli and other tenzurad rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the ravencoin group access to files under it _if_ the files themselves give permission to the ravencoin group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the tenzura group access to files under it _if_ the files themselves give permission to the tenzura group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

 NOTE: It is not currently possible to override `datadir` in